architverma1/sc-manifold-alignment/README.md

 Code for recreating results from "A Bayesian nonparametric semi-supervised model for integration of multiple single-cell experiments."
 Given multiple single cell RNA seq datasets with some shared genes, sstGPVLM fits a joint latent space that can be used for downstream analysis.

 ## Fitting
 alignment-scripts contains python scripts for fitting the model to data.
+It also contains a python script for calculating the average $W_2$-based distance of a fit from the true latent space.

 ### Requirements
 sstGPLVM is implemented in python 2.7 with: